-Strong quake shakes Croatia, damaging buildings in capital
+Croatia quake injures 17 amid partial coronavirus lockdown

 Interior Minister Davor Bozinovic said the situation was complicated by the restrictive virus-related measures in place.

+“We face two simultaneous crises, one is unpredictable and the other is invisible," Bozinovic said.

-"There are rules for when there is an earthquake, but when there is an earthquake at the same time when there is a global pandemic, then it's a much more complex situation."
-Bozinovic told the state HINA news agency.
+“There are rules for when there is an earthquake, but when there is an earthquake at the same time when there is a global pandemic, then it's a much more complex situation,” he said.

-Associated Press writers Dusan Stojanovic and Jovana Gec contributed to this report.
+Associated Press writers Dusan Stojanovic and Jovana Gec in Belgrade, Serbia, contributed to this report.

 Copyright 2020 Associated Press.
 All rights reserved.